 Wilson weaves gospel truth with sometimes heartwarming/sometimes heart unsettling stories across ten chapters, displaying a rainbow of emotions and practices.
 One color, though, keeps showing up time and again: the red blood of Jesus.
 Wilson admits that there is some of his blood in this book too.
 Not that his blood is at all effective in saving himself (he can’t get his act together, remember?)
 But so it is with discipleship.
 We’re saved by the blood of Christ, and at the same time, his call to bear our own cross in following him is a call to shed our own blood, too – certainly metaphorically and sometimes literally.

 Discipleship is rarely a momentary decision, though.
 What will you do if someone threatens your life – will you confess or deny Christ?
-Christians in some times and places have had to make that decision.
+Christians in some places and times have had to make that decision.
 More often, at least for me and other disciples who can’t get their act together, discipleship “isn’t just following Jesus, but refollowing Jesus every day” (p.
 27).
-It is tracking with Jesus, sometimes complaining, “Are we there yet?” through the ordinary rhythms he has set out in his Word and in community with one another, in all the mundane curvatures of our lives.
+It is tracking with Jesus, sometimes complaining, “Are we there yet?” through the ordinary rhythms he’s set out in his Word and in community with one another, in all the mundane curvatures of our lives.
 Will I confess or deny Christ when it comes time to… do the dishes?
 To change diapers?
-To be patient with another demanding client?
+To be patient with the traffic?
 To talk to my neighbor?
-Less glamorous, but the opportunities for obedience and stumbling are far more prevalent in that realm.

-With his eyes on Christ, Wilson leads the reader through chapters on our sin and fallibility, onward to chapters on Bible study and prayer, emphasizing the all the while the importance of community and grace.
-He’s never far from his gospel drum, which he continually beats over the syncopated rhythms of his doubts, fears, and anxieties.
+With his eyes on Christ, Wilson leads the reader through chapters on our sin and fallibility, onward to chapters on Bible study and prayer, emphasizing the importance of community and grace.
+He always has his gospel drum close at hand, which he continually beats over the syncopated rhythms of his doubts, fears, and anxieties.
 In so doing, he sets an example for all of us: preach the gospel to ourselves and to one another, honing gospel reflexes, as Paul exhorts us to do in Philippians 4:8: “…whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”

-Just know you’re going to screw it up.
+Just know we’re going to screw it up.

-And then know that Jesus has got you.
+And then know that Jesus has got us.

 My availability to God’s call to sacrifice—Abraham’s availability to God’s call to sacrifice, your availability to God’s call to sacrifice—is predicated on understanding that God doesn’t need any more messiahs.
 He sent one.
 The job is finished.
 We are not needed.
 I am not needed.